NDZL/Z-GRAVITY-SERVICE/README.md

 this in turn starts also the Gravity Service.

-To pass no number just use
+To start just the GravistyService, run

-adb shell am startservice com.zebra.sensorsdata/com.zebra.sensorsdata.GravityService the sensitivity valur in that case is 3 by default
+adb shell am start-foreground-service com.zebra.sensorsdata/com.zebra.sensorsdata.GravityService

+Note that you need a proper Datawedge profile setup to get scan data when a different app is in the foreground.

 ## APP SETUP AND SCREENSHOTS
 - Grant all permissions - either manually or by installing with Stagenow